 I don't own this.
 I've said it before, but I just felt like saying it again.
 Oh, and I apologize for any spelling or grammar errors in the story, I'm horrible about some of that stuff.
 Thank god for spell check!

 So, without further ado...

-In an abandoned apartment building somewhere in a dingy city, a cry echoed across the grungy night.
+In an abandoned apartment building somewhere in a dingy city, a cry echoed across the night.
 In this rundown section of town, not many people were there to notice.
 The alleyways were the cleanest places to be, for the streets accumulated more dirt and filth than the covert shadows of a crooked alleyway.
-A mangy old flea bitten cat, startled by the sudden loud noise, gave a crackling hiss and scurried away into the night.
+A mangy, flea bitten cat, startled by the sudden loud noise, gave a crackling hiss and scurried away into the night.
 Of the others who noticed the outburst, which included the squatter sitting on the doorstep and the three burglars counting their cash on the floor down, well, they just shrugged and went about their business.
-It wasn't unusual here, to hear a sudden cry in the middle of the night.
-Gunfire was as just a frequent sound.
+It wasn't unusual here to hear a sudden cry in the middle of the night.
+Gunfire was a just as frequent sound.

 The three burglars sitting around a small, rickety, poorly-lit table looked up again as another piercing scream filled the night, this time accompanied by the sound of manic laughter.